Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 There are several good Swiss brokers.
 So, if you are uncomfortable having your shares in a foreign broker, you can check out the best Swiss brokers.
 I would personally use Swissquote if I were to use a Swiss broker.
 You can check out my review of Swissquote for more info.

-You can still invest successfully with a Swiss broker, but that will be more costly.
+You can still invest successfully with a Swiss broker, which will be more costly.
 If this brings you peace of mind, you should accept the price.
 Peace of mind is better than optimization!

 Conclusion